Use a Brown Bag Lunch for Internal Training

 Successful internal training identifies the exact skills and knowledge that the participants need to succeed in their jobs.
 It also prepares employees for success in their next job.
 The best in-house training also includes the employee's manager who either participated in the training earlier or elects to attend with his or her direct reports.

 In-house training is presented in the language and terminology that participants can relate to and understand.
-Acting as an internal trainer develops the skills of employees and cements their own knowledge of the topic.
+Acting as an internal trainer develops the skills of employees and cements their knowledge of the topic.

-I am sure that you are familiar with the old adage that the best way to make sure that an employee thoroughly understands a topic is to ask the employee to train others.
+The best way to make sure that an employee thoroughly understands a topic is to ask the employee to train others.

-6 Solid Reasons to Do Internal Training Including Brown Bag Lunches
+6 Solid Reasons to Do Internal Training

 Internal training has a solid place in most organizations.
 These are six reasons why it is so important.